dxdez/eol-ofc-functions/README.md

 ## Future Value

+### Description
-Calculates the future value of an investment based on a specified interest rate and compounding period, as well as the initial investment amount and the length of the investment.
+The `/api/fv` endpoint calculates the future value of an investment based on a specified interest rate and compounding period, as well as the initial investment amount and the length of the investment.
+It provides three modes of operation: `periodic-annual-compound-return`, `lumpsum-annual-compound-return`, and `periodic-lumpsum-annual-compound-return`.
+The mode is specified as a query parameter in the request.

+### Parameters
+The following parameters can be passed as query parameters in the API request:

+- `mode` (required): Specifies the mode of operation.
+It can have one of three values:
+    - `periodic-annual-compound-return`: Calculates the future value based on a periodic investment with annual compounding.
+    - `lumpsum-annual-compound-return`: Calculates the future value based on a lump sum investment with annual compounding.
+    - `periodic-lumpsum-annual-compound-return`: Calculates the future value based on a combination of periodic and lump sum investments with annual compounding.
+- `ia` (required for `periodic-annual-compound-return` and `periodic-lumpsum-annual-compound-return modes`): The periodic investment amount.
+- `li` (`required for lumpsum-annual-compound-return` and `periodic-lumpsum-annual-compound-return modes`): The lump sum investment amount.
+- `ifr` (`required for periodic-annual-compound-return` and `periodic-lumpsum-annual-compound-return modes`): The investment freuqncy (i.e. annually, semi-annually, monthly, quarterly)
+- `y` (required): The number of years for which the investment is made.
+- `p` (required): The number of compounding periods per year.

+### Examples and Additional Notes
+The following are examples of the future value functionality.

+Future Value with Periodic Investment (Annual Compounding) `GET /api/fv?mode=periodic-annual-compound-return&ia=1000&ifr=monthly&y=5&p=1`

+Future Value with Lump Sum Investment (Annual Compounding) `GET /api/fv?mode=lumpsum-annual-compound-return&li=5000&y=10&p=1`

+Future Value with Periodic and Lump Sum Investments (Annual Compounding) `GET /api/fv?mode=periodic-lumpsum-annual-compound-return&ia=1000&li=5000&ifr=semi-annually&y=10&p=1`

+- Ensure that all required parameters are provided in the API request.
+- Handle any errors or missing parameters by checking the response status code and body.
+- Use the appropriate mode (`periodic-annual-compound-return`, `lumpsum-annual-compound-return`, or `periodic-lumpsum-annual-compound-return`) based on the desired calculation.
+- Validate the input parameters on the client side before making the API request to ensure data integrity and prevent unnecessary requests.

 ## Future Amount